 Making these estate planning changes at the time of divorce can avoid protracted litigation or heartache for your family members.
 We can give you peace of mind that all your documents are in alignment, including taking steps to make your will concurrent with a premarital agreement.

 Contact Our Family Law Attorneys

 You cannot take it for granted that a probate court will honor your intentions.
 Updating your estate plans in divorce means putting it in writing in no uncertain terms.
-Bentley, Gibson, Kopecki, Smith, P.C., serves clients in Berks, Lancaster and Lebanon counties through three convenient office locations.
+Bentley, Kopecki, Smith, P.C., serves clients in Berks and Lebanon counties through three convenient office locations.
 Call (610) 685-8000, or contact us online, to arrange a free consultation.